 Are AT&T Prepaid Plans Right for You?

 AT&T GoPhone plans are incredibly affordable, especially compared to more expensive prepaid services like the Verizon and T-Mobile networks (after all, one of the prepaid T-Mobile plans is the T-Mobile ONE prepaid, which is a tad pricier) - it is, however, more expensive compared to Sprint network's prepaid plans.
+So it's no surprise that prepaid plans are expected to continue growing.

 Even GoPhone plans can be compared to the all-too-affordable MVNOs like Straight Talk, Virgin Mobile, and Boost Mobile.
 However, the plans still may be a bit on the expensive side - at least compared to Straight Talk's, Virgin Mobile's, and Boost Mobile's plans - as you'll find the Data Love Unlimited and Boost Unlimited plans to be a little cheaper.
 In fact, Boost Unlimited itself is far cheaper compared to AT&T's prepaid unlimited plan.